ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+with a philosophic darkey :
+I noticed upon the hurricane deck to­
 day an elderly, with a very philosophical
 and retrospective cast of countenance,
 squatted upon his bunc&#x27;lc, toasting his